 In fact, I think a couple of these corn muffins paired with vegan maple breakfast sausages would make one seriously perfect weekend breakfast!

-I hope you enjoy this easy recipe for Vegan Jalapeno Cornbread Muffins.
+I hope you enjoy this easy Vegan Jalapeno Cornbread recipe.
 If you try it I would love to hear from you!
-Just tag a photo @myquietkitchen on insta, or leave a comment and star rating below.
+Leave a comment below to let us know.

 Vegan Jalapeno Cornbread Muffins

 - 1 ¾ cups medium-grind yellow cornmeal

-- ½ cup whole wheat or all-purpose flour; or sub your favorite gluten-free flour blend
+- ½ cup whole wheat or all-purpose flour - or your favorite gluten-free flour blend

 - 1 tsp baking powder